 Our online students attend two immersions on Emerson’s Boston campus to complete seminars on academic and clinical topics.
 Through these learning opportunities, students are encouraged to integrate academic and clinical knowledge and to think critically about the effectiveness of their own clinical practice.

 Emerson communication disorders faculty are engaged in clinically relevant research for people with communication and swallowing impairments; this research informs our academic and clinical instruction.

 Our faculty think of their students as future colleagues, offering mentorship and opportunities for professional growth.
 Online classes are kept small with a 15:1 student-to-teacher ratio, ensuring a personalized experience in which all students are equal contributors.

-Students in our online speech pathology master’s program benefit from joining a collaborative and caring group of passionate and self-motivated students from across the country.
+Students in our online Master of Sciences in Communication Disorders (M.S.) program benefit from joining a collaborative and caring group of passionate and self-motivated students from across the country.